 While it is important to improve our K-12 system, we must also continue to lower the cost of higher education for America’s families.
 In the 111th Congress, we made the single largest investment in increasing financial aid and helping families pay for college in American history.
 By reforming our federal student loan system, we can invest new savings directly into education.
 We can make college more affordable by increasing Pell Grant scholarships and keeping interest rates low while bolstering college access and completion.
 And we can simplify the financial aid application process.

-We also made great strides last Congress with the enactment of legislation that makes the largest investment in higher education funding since the GI bill.
+We also made great strides with the enactment of legislation that makes the largest investment in higher education funding since the GI Bill.
 This new law cut student loan interest rates in half, raised the federal Pell Grant by more than $1,000, and ensured that no college graduate ever has to pay more than 15 percent of his or her income on student loan debt.
 We also reauthorized the Higher Education Act for the first time in 10 years, enacting several of provisions I authored.
-And this year, we continued the fight to keep students' interest rates low.
+And I have continued the fight to keep students' interest rates low.